Richard Blais: Career

+Blais worked at restaurants while in college; he received the 2-year AOS in culinary arts from The Culinary Institute of America.
+After graduation, he was invited to complete a fellowship in the fish kitchen.
+He has studied under chefs Thomas Keller at The French Laundry, Daniel Boulud, and Ferran Adrià.
+He also trained at restaurants Chez Panisse and elBulli.

-A native New Yorker, Blais relocated to Atlanta, Georgia, in 2000 to run his own restaurant called Fishbone.
-Initially, he was unimpressed with traditionally Southern ingredients but found ways to elevate them in his own style.
-He founded Trail Blais, a creative culinary company that has consulted on, designed, and operated some of Atlanta's most popular eateries.
+Blais relocated to Atlanta, Georgia, in 2000 to run his own restaurant called Fishbone.
+Initially, he was unimpressed with traditionally Southern ingredients but found ways to use them in his own style.
+He has founded Trail Blais, a culinary company that seeks to perform consulting, design, and operational services in Atlanta eateries.

 In July 2011, Blais signed a cookbook deal with Clarkson Potter, a division of Random House.
-On February 26, he released his debut cookbook, Try This at Home: Recipes From My Head to Your Plate, an effort to make a simplified approach to adventurous cooking and offers new flavor combinations for home cooks to reinvent classic dishes.
+On February 26, he released his debut cookbook, Try This at Home: Recipes From My Head to Your Plate, a cookbook for home cooks to reinvent classic dishes.
 Try This at Home was nominated for a James Beard Foundation Award 2014 in the category of Cookbook: General Cooking.
-Blais later opened Juniper & Ivy with Michael Rosen in San Diego, California, his first West Coast venture, where he showcases an innovative approach to California cuisine.
-He and Michael most recently opened Crack Shack, a fine-casual fried chicken concept with a menu built around chicken and eggs.
-Crack Shack has multiple locations in Southern California and Las Vegas.
+Blais later opened Juniper & Ivy with Michael Rosen in San Diego, California, his first West Coast venture.
+He and Rosen most recently opened Crack Shack, a fine-casual fried chicken concept with multiple locations in Southern California and Las Vegas.

 On May 16, 2017, Blais released his second cookbook, So Good: 100 Recipes from My Kitchen to Yours, which features 100 elevated traditional recipes designed for the home cook.

 Also in 2017, Blais began hosting a weekly podcast about the culinary industry called Starving For Attention.

 In 2020, Blais and iHeartRadio launched the game-show-style podcast "Food Court with Richard Blais", which features guests including celebrity chefs, actors, writers, comedians, and other podcasters debating classic food arguments.

+In 2023, Blais authored Plant Forward: 100 Bold Recipes for a Mostly Healthy Lifestyle, a plant-based diet cookbook in which dairy and meat are not abandoned entirely but the main focus is on plant dishes.

+In 2024, Blais has partnered with the Hyatt Regency in Scottsdale, AZ.
+He will debut multiple new dining experiences as part of the Scottsdale resorts $110 million dollar renovation.

 Top Chef

 Blais appeared as a contestant on the 4th season of Bravo's Top Chef.
+He was the runner up, losing to Stephanie Izard.
 In 2010, he competed in Top Chef: All-Stars and won the competition, earning the title of "Top Chef" by defeating Mike Isabella in the season finale, which aired on March 30, 2011.
 He was a recurring judge in seasons 12 and 13 and on Season 18, Top Chef: Portland.